 The Rozelle Parklands is the main design element of the project as described in the Urban Design and Landscape Plan.
 As per CoA 134, staging of the parklands is anticipated in the plan to maximise progressive public access and use of the park, with Stage 2 and 3 becoming operational whilst construction of Stage 4 is undertaken.
 Completion of Stage 4 is independent of the opening of the motorway.

 Figure 5-1 Rozelle Parklands Facilities Enhancement

-Figure 5-2 Additional scope to facilitate utilities connections of new public toilet block
+Figure 5-2 New public toilet block